t-miyake/CpuPowerLimiter/README.md

 For example, if you do not need much CPU power like text input,
 lowering the upper limit of CPU usage rate can reduce battery drain.

 Note: If you set the upper limit of CPU usage lower, PC processing will be slower.
+Note: When exit this application, the upper limit of the CPU usage rate will return to 100%.

 This software may not work on all PCs.
 I checked this to work with at least the following models.